-Am I going to be received at the airport and what about transfer?
+Am I going to be picked up at the airport?

 What about the currency?

-Normally, Nepali rupee is acceptable and you can exchange at the airport and there are many money exchange counters in Kathmandu esp. in Thamel.
-However, other currencies like USD, EURO are also acceptable in main cities like Kathmandu, Pokhara, chitwan, and Nagarkot but not in the mountain during trekking days.
+Nepali Rupee are acceptable everywhere and you can exchange most currency at the airport or many other money exchange counters in Kathmandu like many found in the Thamel district.
+Other currencies like USD, EURO are also acceptable in main cities like Kathmandu, Pokhara, Chitwan, and Nagarkot but not in the mountain areas during trekking days.

-What happens if there is an emergency/altitude sickness?
+What happens if there is a medical emergency or I get altitude sickness?

-All of our guides are highly trained in basic first aid and can deal with the basic ailments that may occur on trek.
-In case of an emergency or high altitude sickness, Himalayan Hub Adventure will cover initial expenses of any rescue operation.
-It is a condition of booking that you are adequately insured for such an everestant as these expenses will need to be recovered from your insurance company.
-In the more frequented regions there are health posts, which have been established by foreign doctors and many are staffed by overseas personnel.
-Himalayan Hub Adventure is associated members of The Himalayan Rescue Association.
+All of our guides are trained in first aid and are prepared to deal with the most common ailments or injuries that may occur on a trek.
+In the case of Acute Mountain Sickness (AMS) or other major medical emergency, Himalayan Hub Adventure will cover the initial expenses of any rescue operation including helicopter rescue.
+Insurance for helicopter rescue as well as travelers insurance is required as a condition of booking some of our adventures.
+We will make sure that you are adequately insured for any such event before departure from Kathmandu.
+In the more frequented regions and trekking areas there are Health Posts which have been established by foreign doctors and many are staffed by foreign national personnel.
+Himalayan Hub Adventure is an Associate member of The Himalayan Rescue Association.

-All the crews of Himalayan Hub Adventure, including guides, cooks, sherpas and porters are insured.
-We ensure that all our staff is well paid, insured and properly equipped.
+All of the crew members and staff of Himalayan Hub Adventure, including guides, cooks, Sherpas and porters are fully insured and all of our support and staff members are well paid, well trained and properly equipped.

 Could you give us some information about the team leaders?

-What kinds of banking facilities or ATMS services are available in Nepal?
+What kind of Banks and ATM’s are available in Nepal?

-What happens if I need to leave the trip early?
+What happens if I need to leave the trek early?

-Does your company arrange domestic and international flight?
+Does Himalaya Hub Adventure arrange domestic and international flights?

-American Express, Visa and Master cards are acceptable to our company.
-If you are paying in person in Nepal, we recommend you to make a payment in cash or Travelers cheque as the bank charges for credit cards are quite high.
+Yes we accept American Express, Visa and Master Cards.
+If you are paying in person in Nepal, we recommend that you to make a payment in cash or Travelers Check as the Nepali bank charges for credit cards are quite high.

 What if I arrive early or depart late?
-Can you arrange extra night lodging?
-Is there a single room option?
+Extend a few days?